AndrewWestberg/jormanager/README.md

  * Add leadership probation period for nodes falling behind on a leadership election cycle

+ * Allow zero-prefixed ids for incrementing.
+All unquoted ids when pinging peers

 0.1.16-SNAPSHOT

  * Add additional logging & bug fixes